mhale/gridserver-exporter/README.md

 ### Building

-The ora package has installation requirements: installing the [Oracle Instant Client](http://www.oracle.com/technetwork/database/database-technologies/instant-client/downloads/index.html) Basic and SDK packages, and [configuring them with pkg-config](https://github.com/rana/ora#installation).
+The goracle package depends on [ODPI](https://github.com/oracle/odpi), which has [installation requirements](https://oracle.github.io/odpi/doc/installation.html).

 The package dependencies can be satisfied with: